tensorflow/mlir-hlo/stablehlo/docs/compatibility.md

 Portable artifacts can be created using either the `stablehlo-translate` tool, or directly in C++ or Python APIs.
 Serialization needs a target version of StableHLO to write an artifact written in `#.#.#` format (See [Version.h](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/Version.h#:~:text=getCurrentVersion) for current version).
+Since patch versions do not impact compatibility, any target with non-zero patch version defaults to zero during serialization.
 Deserialization uses the current version of StableHLO to read an artifact.

 ### `stablehlo-translate`